Salanakya/Flight-Cancellations/README.md

 Created for a bootcamp.

+Business problem:
+*Analyzing the predictability of flight cancellations for Clients' flight booking app.*

-Data cleaning, visualisations, and machine learning models (Logistic Regression, Random Forest, KNN).
+Data cleaning, visualisations, and machine learning models (Logistic Regression, Naive Bayes).